Hush...Hush, Sweet Charlotte: Musical score

 The title song by Frank de Vol became a hit for Patti Page, who recorded a version which reached no. 8 on the Billboard Hot 100.

 Release

 Box office

-A different poster used to promote the film.

 According to Fox records, the film needed to earn $3,900,000 in rentals to break even and made $4,950,000, meaning it made a profit of $1,050,000.
 In France, the film sold 79,168 tickets.

 Critical reception

 Hush...Hush, Sweet Charlotte was another hit for Aldrich, opening to positive reviews.
 A pan, however, came from The New York Times.
 Bosley Crowther observed, "So calculated and coldly carpentered is the tale of murder, mayhem and deceit that Mr. Aldrich stages in this mansion that it soon appears grossly contrived, purposely sadistic and brutally sickening.
 So, instead of coming out funny, as did Whatever Happened to Baby Jane?, it comes out grisly, pretentious, disgusting and profoundly annoying."

 Varietys reviewer wrote: "Davis' portrayal is reminiscent of Jane in its emotional overtones, in her style of characterization of the near-crazed former Southern belle, aided by haggard makeup and outlandish attire.
 It is an outgoing performance, and she plays it to the limit.
 De Havilland, on the other hand, is far more restrained but nonetheless effective dramatically in her offbeat role."
 Judith Crist wrote about the film, "The guignol is about as grand as it gets."
 Kenneth Tynan asserted that "(Davis) has done nothing better since The Little Foxes."
 A later review for Time Out (London) observed: "Over the top, of course, and not a lot to it, but it's efficiently directed, beautifully shot, and contains enough scary sequences amid the brooding, tense atmosphere.
 Splendid performances from Davis and Moorehead, too."

 On the review aggregator website Rotten Tomatoes, 84% of 31 reviews are positive, with an average rating of 7.3/10.